Nov 27, 2014 | From the kitchen of Rose in Photos

 Oct 14, 2005 | From the kitchen of Rose in Publicity

-Rose's first book, The Cake Bible, was the 1989 winner of the IACP/Seagram Book of the Year and the NASFT Showcase Award for the cookbook that has contributed most to educating the consumer about specialty foods.
+The Cake Bible was winner of the NASFT Showcase Award for the cookbook that has contributed most to educating the consumer about specialty foods.
 A culinary best-seller, The Cake Bible is currently in its 52 printing.
 It was listed by the James Beard Foundation as one of the top 13 baking books on "the Essential Book List," and was included in "101 Classic Recipes."

 Rose's encylopedic book, The Pie and Pastry Bible, 1998, was nominated for a James Beard award.
 It was also included in Food and Wine's book "the Best of the Best."